ropensci/roweb3/content/blog/2021-03-04-r-universe-buildsystem/index.md

 ---
 slug: r-universe-buildsystem
 title: 'A first look at the R-universe build infrastructure'
-date: '2021-03-01'
+date: '2021-03-04'
 author: Jeroen Ooms
 tags:
   - r-universe
   - tech notes
 ---

-This post is part of a series of technotes about our new [r-universe](https://r-universe.dev) project.
-As the project evolves, we will be posting updates about new features and some technical details.
-This post globally introduces the core build system.
+*This post is part of a series of technotes about our new R development platform called [r-universe](https://r-universe.dev).
+As the project evolves, we will post updates to document features and technical details.
+In this first article, we take a global look at the the core build system.*

 ## The R-universe build system

-R-universe is a relatively complex system, consisting of many moving pieces, which combine a range of front-end, back-end, and infrastructural features, on multiple platforms.
+The R-universe system is a complex effort, consisting of numerous frontend and backend components that work across various operating systems.
 A key challenge in developing such a system is managing overall complexity by finding ways to reduce the problem into smaller, loosely coupled components, which can be thought of, and developed, somewhat independently.

-A lot of the early work on R-universe has gone into experimenting with designs to gradually build up such a system in a way that is robust and scalable, while keeping complexity under control.
+A lot of the early work on R-universe has gone into iterating with designs to gradually build up such a system in a way that is robust and scalable, while keeping complexity under control.

 We have arrived at a design which distinguishes 3 core parts of the infrastructure:

- 1. __Source monorepos__: Manage package repositories as monorepos with a central registry.
+ 1. __Source monorepos__: Manage package repositories as [monorepos](https://en.wikipedia.org/wiki/Monorepo) with a central registry.
  2. __Extensible build system__: Plugable CI chain to build R package binaries, docs, and other things.
  3. __Deployment__: A high-performance "cranlike" package server with APIs for metadata and frontends.